 Manifest Destiny continued as the league got to an all-time high of 28 teams in 2010-11 with the addition of the Wenatchee Wild in Washington state, as well as into California with the Fresno Monsters.
 The NAHL's exciting brand of junior hockey has also prompted teams to spring up in what where once traditional minor-pro outposts as the Amarillo (TX) Bulls, the Corpus Christi (TX) IceRays, the Flint, Mich.-based Michigan Warriors, the Odessa (TX) Jackalopes and the Port Huron (MI) Fighting Falcons.

-The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting NAHL Showcase in Blaine, Minn.
-(September), the Top Prospects Tournament in Plymouth, Mich.
-(February) and the Robertson Cup Championship (May).
+The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting the NAHL Showcase, the Top Prospects Tournament and the Robertson Cup Championship.

 The hockey extravaganzas enable one-stop shopping for hordes of college and pro scouts to see some of the continent's most promising talent.
 Players receive further exposure through live Webcasts of NAHL games presented by HockeyTV.